repole/drowsy/docs/permissions.rst

 and entry points needed to implement permissions successfully.

 Reading
 -------

-Controlling what different users can see happens at the Resource level.
-All classes that inherit from :class:`~drowsy.resource.BaseModelResource` have a method :meth:`~drowsy.resource.BaseModelResource.apply_required_filters` which can usefully be overriden.
+Fine grained control of what  different users can see happens at the Resource level.
+Classes that inherit from :class:`~drowsy.resource.BaseModelResource` include :meth:`~drowsy.resource.BaseModelResource.apply_required_filters` which can usefully be overriden.

 As an example, imagine you have a ``NotificationResource`` class, and would like users to only be able to see their own notifications.
 To accomplish this,